molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

 The Strict Mode changes a lot of small things that you can [read about elsewhere](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
-A big thing is handling of variable assignments in functions.
+A big thing is the handling of variable assignments in functions.

 Consider this function: